uncoast-unconf/uu-2019/README.md

 Here is our gitter room: https://gitter.im/uncoast-unconf/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link

 Welcome to the Github repository for the first Uncoast Unconference!

-Here we will host all of the potential projects for the conference.
+Here we host all of the potential & actual projects for the conference.
 Right now, we just have the logo and the code & data used to create it, as well as our Code of Conduct.

+## Projects

+- whaler
+- rolldown

+---

 All applicants & participants must agree to the event Code of Conduct below.